AaronKutch/awint/README.md

 The `awint` crate compiles these interfaces together and enables or disables different parts of the system depending on these feature flags:

+- "const_support" turns on nightly features that are needed for many functions to be `const`
 - "alloc" turns on parts that require an allocator
-- "std" turns on parts that require std.
-This is turned on by default, although currently nothing requires `std`.
+- "std" turns on parts that require std
 - "rand_support" turns on a dependency to `rand_core` without its default features
 - "serde_support" turns on a dependency to `serde` without its default features

+Note: By default, "const_support" and "std" are turned on.

 ## Planned Features